 THE DEVIL COMES TO FALL RIVER

-By the late 1970s, the hope and promise of the prior decade seemed like a distant memory as the national landscape came to be defined by recession, unemployment and rising crime rates.
+By the late 1970s, the hope and promise of the prior decade seemed like a distant memory as the national landscape came to be defined by recession, unemployment, and rising crime rates.
 The once prosperous textile city of Fall River, Massachusetts was hit particularly hard.
 Factories closed, buildings were abandoned and the downtown area had become a total wasteland, leaving behind an economic void that provided fertile ground for a thriving trade in drugs and prostitution.

-Amidst this urban decay a series of murders took place between October 1979 and February 1980.
-Two young women, both local prostitutes, had been bound, raped, tortured and bludgeoned to death.
+Amidst this urban decay, a series of murders took place between October 1979 and February 1980.
+Two young women, both local prostitutes, had been bound, raped, tortured, and bludgeoned to death.
 A third victim’s body would never be found beyond a skull fragment and clumps of hair left behind in a nearby forest.
 The investigation into the brutal killings resulted in a tabloid media frenzy, with headlines that seemed to confirm the most outlandish ‘Satanic Panic’ fear-mongering.
 In the end, ‘The Fall River Cult Murders’ became the most sensational criminal case to come out of the city since Lizzie Borden stood trial for butchering her parents nearly a century earlier.

 The body of the first victim was found on October 13, 1979.
-Doreen Levesque, a 17-year old runaway from a New Bedford foster home, was discovered behind the Diman Vocational High School.
+Doreen Levesque, a 17-year old runaway from New Bedford, was discovered behind the Diman Vocational High School.
 Her wrists had been bound with fishing line and there were signs of sexual torture.
-She had also been stabbed in the head several times and suffered multiple skull and face fractures.
+She had also been stabbed in the head several times and suffered multiple skull fractures.
 Police discovered that the young girl had been prostituting herself and initially suspected one of her clients of committing the murder.
 However, the county medical examiner determined that the killing was likely committed by multiple people and the forensic evidence also suggested a ritual element to the crime – a possible death by stoning.
 The trail of blood left behind would soon lead the investigation in a different, much darker, direction…